ico-masters/website/_pages/services.md

   drive the first 1 billion crypto users.
 home_summary: ''
 description: >-
-  TLDR works with dozens of leading crypto companies from early tech startups to major platforms.
+  TLDR Global works with dozens of leading crypto companies from early tech startups to major platforms.
 We look forward to discussing how we can help your project push its limits.
 cta: Teste
 ---